Signal Integrity Analysis of a 100 Gbps Transmitter

 High-speed modulator transfer function

-To begin, we will start by creating an electro-optic transfer function.
-In principle, it is also possible to simply load experimentally measured EO S21 data as a transfer function.
+To begin, we create an electro-optic (EO) transfer function.
+In principle, one can also load experimentally measured EO S21 data as the transfer function.

-For a traveling-wave electro-optic modulator in thin-film lithium niobate, the frequency response (EO S21) of a modulator follows the following analytical expression [ref 1]
+For a traveling-wave EO modulator in thin-film lithium niobate, the frequency response (EO S21) follows the analytical expression [1]:

 [4]: